 The Center for Immigration Studies published the results of a yearlong study of migrants who crossed Europe’s external borders and conducted attacks or who were arrested and killed committing terrorism crimes.
 This paper quantifies for the first time how many border-crossing migrants attacked in Europe and analyzes consequences for U.S. border security, among them: a moderate, high-consequence threat of similar infiltration.

-We rolled out the study in a Question and Answer panel at the National Press Club.
-The video of that event can be found here.
+CIS rolled out the study November 6, 2019 during a Question and Answer panel at the National Press Club.
+Video of that event can be found here.

 - At least 104 Islamist extremists entered the European Union’s (EU) external borders using long-haul irregular migration methods between 2014-2018, establishing proof of concept for a previously theoretical terrorism travel tactic over borders.